 - An update on key changes to Regulatory Position Statements and Low Risk Waste Guidance;

 - A summary of recent changes to hazardous waste controls, especially relating to separation requirements and redrafting of

 - Proposals on Extended Producer Responsibility and Deposit Return Schemes.

 This material is presented in a way that identifies the legal obligations of all those managing waste and provides practical solutions for waste management practices in the light of new legal requirements.
 By attending this seminar, delegates can make an immediate impact on waste compliance practices within their organisation helping to provide confidence that legal obligations are being met, and that associated risks are being managed effectively and efficiently.

 Who Should Attend?

 All those with responsibility for ensuring waste legal compliance within their business and those who are seeking to improve their understanding of current and recently emerging waste law.
-The course will be relevant to new practitioners and those with more experience, but who may have little formal training.
+The course will be relevant to new practitioners as well as those with more experience.